Introducing the Galleri multi-cancer early detection test

 Patient Story: Roger, Cancer Signal Detected with the Galleri test

 The Galleri test is available by prescription only.
-The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
-False positive and false negative results do occur.
+The Galleri test does not detect a signal for all cancers, and false positive or false negative results can occur.
 The Galleri test should be used in addition to healthcare provider recommended screening tests.

 Who is eligible?